holger-prause/yolo_utils/README.md

   -mh MINHEIGHT, --minheight MINHEIGHT
                         The minimum height a bounding box must have, default is 1px
-  -dr DOREVIEW, --doreview DOREVIEW
+  -sr, --skipreview     If flag is specified, the cleanup operation will be
-                        If set to false, the cleanup operation will be applied directly on the source folder - not recommended
+                        applied directly on the source folder - not recommended
 ```